klee/klee.github.io/build-stp.md

 slug: getting-started
 ---

 STP is the recommended solver in KLEE.
-The instructions below are for release 2.3.3.
+The build instructions below are for release 2.3.3.
 If you would like to use the upstream version, do not perform the checkout command `git checkout tags/2.3.3` in the instructions below.

+Before you attempt to build STP, you should check first if it is not already [supported by your package manager](https://repology.org/project/stp/versions).

 STP has a few external dependencies that are first listed here as an install command for Ubuntu 18.04: